Derivative (finance): Determining the arbitrage-free price

+As outlined, a derivative is an instrument which allows, ultimately, for buying and selling of the "same" asset on two markets – the spot market and the derivatives market.

+Since there is "no such thing as a free lunch", the law of one price will apply here.

+See replicating portfolio re the equivalence between these markets, and Rational pricing § Arbitrage mechanics for the enforcement of this law.

+Thus, in a correctly priced derivative contract, the derivative price, its strike price / reference rate, and the spot price must be related such that no arbitrage is possible.

-The arbitrage-free price for a derivatives contract can be complex, and there are many different variables to consider.
-Arbitrage-free pricing is a central topic of financial mathematics.
+Determining this, however, can be complex - with many different variables to consider - and derivative pricing is therefore central to financial mathematics.

 For futures/forwards the arbitrage free price is relatively straightforward, involving the price of the underlying together with the cost of carry (income received less interest costs), although there can be complexities.
+Essentially, the forward price must be the same as the cost, including interest, of buying and storing the asset.

+For swaps, since the instrument consists of two legs, to be arbitrage free, the terms of a swap contract are such that, initially, the net present value over both legs is equal.
+Each swap-leg can also be "decomposed" into a series of other instruments, placing arbitrage bounds on its traded value.

+These arguments extend to fixed-income securities more generally, in fact requiring arbitrage-consistency over all points on the yield curve.

-However, for options and more complex derivatives, pricing involves developing a complex pricing model: understanding the stochastic process of the price of the underlying asset is often crucial.
-A key equation for the theoretical valuation of options is the Black–Scholes formula, which is based on the assumption that the cash flows from a European stock option can be replicated by a continuous buying and selling strategy using only the stock.
-A simplified version of this valuation technique is the binomial options model.
+For options, and more complex derivatives, pricing involves developing a sophisticated pricing model: understanding the stochastic process of the price of the underlying asset is often crucial.
+A key result for the theoretical valuation of options is the Black–Scholes formula, which is based on the assumption that the cash flows from a European stock option can be replicated by a continuous buying and selling strategy using only the stock.
+A simplified version of this valuation technique results in the binomial options model.

-OTC represents the biggest challenge in using models to price derivatives.
-Since these contracts are not publicly traded, no market price is available to validate the theoretical valuation.
-Most of the model's results are input-dependent (meaning the final price depends heavily on how we derive the pricing inputs).
+OTC represents the biggest challenge in arbitrage pricing.
+Since these contracts are not publicly traded, no market price is available to validate the theoretical valuation, and, in fact, a replication strategy may not be possible.

-Therefore, it is common that OTC derivatives are priced by Independent Agents that both counterparties involved in the deal designate upfront (when signing the contract).
+Therefore, it is common that OTC derivatives are priced by Independent Agents that both counterparties involved in the deal designate upfront.

+These observations and concerns apply also to real options and employee stock options.